 - Confirming the Group’s business plan on an annual basis

-- Setting and following up the annual performance targets for the company and its management
+- Setting and following up the annual performance targets, including sustainability and climate-related targets, for the company and its management

 - Reviewing the interim reports and approving the consolidated financial statements, the parent company financial statements and the operating and financial review